asarmadi/ML_for_CS/README.md

 # ML_for_CS

-I have implemented the method described in ["STRIP: A Defence Against Trojan Attacks on Deep Neural Networks"](https://dl.acm.org/doi/pdf/10.1145/3359789.3359790).
+The STRIP method ["STRIP: A Defence Against Trojan Attacks on Deep Neural Networks"](https://dl.acm.org/doi/pdf/10.1145/3359789.3359790) has been implemented in this repository.
+Also, another version of STRIP has been developed in which instead of superimposing the images with other images from the validation, random perturbations are added to the samples.

 ## I. Dependencies
    1. Python 3.6.9